phpdevcommunity/essential-framework/README.md

 Here's a breakdown of the main directories and their purposes:

-- **bin**: This directory contains the `console` script, which serves as the entry point for running command-line tasks and artisan commands in your application.
+- **bin**: This directory contains the `console` script, which serves as the entry point for running command-line tasks and commands in your application.

 - **config**: Configuration files for your application are stored here.
 These files define various aspects of your application, such as routes, services, middleware, and more.
 The `framework.php` file is a crucial configuration file for the Essential Framework.